 6.2.
-The WAC shall report to the Board of Supervisors on the Groundwater Monitoring Network Program during February of each year.
+The WAC will report to the Board of Supervisors on the Groundwater Monitoring Network Program on or about April 15 of each year.

-7. We recommend that Stanislaus County Adopt the Integrated Regional GW Plan Final Draft and amend it so that the whole county can be included and participate.
+7. We recommend that Stanislaus County join and adopt the current “authorized (by CA DWR)” groundwater management plans, as amended, and provide any necessary additional coverage so that the whole county can be included and participate.

-8. We recommend that Stanislaus County Board of Supervisors lobby the Water Board in order to protect all of Stanislaus County’s Surface Water Rights that are held by both public Irrigation Districts and Private Entities within the Stanislaus County.

-Stanislaus County should speak with one voice on all Water Issues both Groundwater and Surface Water Issues.

 [end of draft program]